Recent Mold Remediation Posts

 6/22/2017 (Permalink)

-Sampling For Mold Growth On Surfaces
+Sampling For Mold Growth On Surfaces Mold growth in homes

 Mold growth is very common in damp building environments.
 During building assessment for mold growth, sampling is sometimes necessary.
 For example air sampling may be performed to determine whether visible mold growth has degraded indoor air quality.
 Air sampling may also help to determine the presence, location, and/or extent of suspected hidden mold growth.
 Air sampling is also used to determine the effectiveness of mold remediation.
 Interpretation of air sample results can be difficult if clear sampling objectives were not set prior to sampling.